Best Place To Live In The Center Of Portland Oregon

-In this post, we’re going to go in-depth and show you a place that’s right in the middle of everything.
+In this post, we’re going to go in-depth and show you a place that’s right in the middle of everything; specifically two neighborhoods that located in both Northeast and Southeast Portland.
 The epicenter of Portland, if you will.
 We’ll talk about the different styles of living available in this superb central Portland location.
 Finally, we’re going to talk a little bit about the steps you need to take when buying a home in the Portland Metro area.

 History of the Hollywood District

 Just 4 miles, or a 10-minute drive, away from downtown Portland you’ll find the Hollywood district.
 This central Portland location situates you right by all the public transportation, freeways, and you have the district’s iconic namesake, the Hollywood Theater, right in the heart of it all.